The arts: Conceptual art

 Conceptual art is art where the concepts or ideas involved in the work take precedence over traditional aesthetic and material concerns.

 The inception of the term in the 1960s referred to a strict and focused practice of idea-based art that defied traditional visual criteria associated with the visual arts in its presentation as text.
 Through its association with the Young British Artists and the Turner Prize during the 1990s, the popular usage of conceptual art, particularly in the United Kingdom, developed into a synonym for all contemporary art that does not practice the traditional skills of painting and sculpture.

 Drawing

 Drawing is a means of making an image using various tools and techniques.
 It generally involves making marks on a surface by applying pressure from a tool, or moving a tool across a surface.
-Common tools are graphite pencils, pen and ink, inked brushes, wax coloured pencils, crayons, charcoals, pastels, and marker pens.
+Common tools are graphite pencils, pen and ink, inked brushes, wax coloured pencils, crayons, charcoal, pastels, and marker pens.
 Digital tools with similar effects are also used.
 The main techniques used in drawing are line drawing, hatching, cross-hatching, random hatching, scribbling, stippling, and blending.
 An artist who excels in drawing is referred to as a drafter, draftswoman, or draughtsman.
 Drawing can be used to create art used in cultural industries such as illustrations, comics, and animation.
 Comics are often called the "ninth art" (le neuvième art) in Francophone scholarship, adding to the traditional "Seven Arts".